Step 1 - Create Profile

-To register for Rugby Canada development sessions/courses you will be charged a one-time fee of $25.00, all of which contributes directly towards subsidising transportation costs for course facilitators and sustaining our community development model.
+To enroll in Rugby Canada development sessions/courses you will be charged a one-time fee of $25.00, all of which contributes directly towards subsidising transportation costs for course facilitators and sustaining our community development model.

 Note: registering to coach.rugbycanada.ca does not mean a coach is registered and insured under the Rugby Canada Membership and Insurance policy.
 We will explain this in Step 4